Storm debris pick-up

 Trash and recycling pickup routes will run on a regular schedule this week.
 Yard waste is not likely to be picked up on regular schedule until more debris is cleared from roadsides, so customers are asked to leave their yard waste out until crews can get to it.

-The contracted crews are working 7 a.m.-7 p.m. seven days a week.
-It will take time for crews to collect all the storm debris from the ice storm.
-The city appreciates the patience of our citizens as we work to clean the area.
+It will take time for crews to collect all the debris from this ice storm.
+The city appreciates the cooperation and patience of our citizens.

 Tips for yard debris pick up